paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-2/index.md

 Write out the `config.yml` file like so:

-> Note: this CircleCI config file creates two jobs, One to lint the shell scripts we're about to create, the other to release charts and copy documentation into our helm repo website.
+> Note: this CircleCI config file creates two jobs, One to lint the shell scripts we're about to create, the other to release charts and copy documentation into our [Helm](https://helm.sh) repo website.
 These tasks will run when code is pushed or merged into the `master` branch.

 #### [.circleci/config.yml](https://github.com/paulczar/my-helm-charts/blob/part-2/.circleci/config.yml)